Beef tendon is a unique cut of meat that many people enjoy for its texture and rich collagen content.

 6. Protein Source

-Protein is also involved in various bodily functions, such as hormone production, immune system support, and maintaining fluid balance.
+Protein also supports many daily functions, including hormone production, immune defense, and fluid balance.

 7. Amino Acids